Elmo: Popular culture

 As part of First Lady Michelle Obama's Let's Move! initiative, Mrs. Obama joins Sesame Street's Elmo and Rosita to announce that Sesame Workshop and the Produce Marketing Association joined the Partnership for a Healthier America in an agreement to help kids eat more fresh fruits and vegetables.
 October 30, 2013.

 After becoming a regular guest on The Rosie O'Donnell Show, Elmo began touring the talk-show circuit.
 He has appeared on Martha Stewart Living, Martha, The Tony Danza Show, Rove Live, Wait Wait...Don't Tell Me!, and The View.
 Elmo and a developmental expert gave babysitting tips on the June 18, 2005, episode of Teen Kids News.
 He has also appeared on Emeril Live, helping Emeril make (non-alcoholic) eggnog during a holiday special shown in December 2008.
 Kevin Clash and Aaron Neville were also guests on this show.
 On a special episode of Oprah called "The Faces Behind the Famous Names", Kevin Clash and Elmo appeared at the same time.

 Elmo was the star of the 1999 full-length, theatrically released motion picture The Adventures of Elmo in Grouchland.
 He also starred in the special Elmo Saves Christmas.

-Elmo also appeared in a fifth-season episode of The West Wing along with his friends Zoe and Big Bird.
-In that episode, Elmo receives a medical checkup from Abbey Bartlet, the First Lady (who is making a guest appearance on Sesame Street), and cheekily questions her about the validity of her medical license.
+Elmo appeared in a fifth-season episode of The West Wing along with his friends Zoe, Rosita and Big Bird.
+In that episode, Elmo receives a medical checkup from Abbey Bartlet, the First Lady as part of a public-service announcement.

-Elmo also appeared in the eighth-season episode of Scrubs, "My ABC's", along with Oscar the Grouch, Grover, and an Anything Muppet named "Ex Ray".
+Elmo appeared in the eighth-season episode of Scrubs, "My ABC's", along with Oscar the Grouch, Grover, and an Anything Muppet named "Ex Ray".
 All four characters are in separate fantasies of J.D.'s in the episode.

 At the request and with the assistance of Rep. Duke Cunningham, he testified before the House Appropriations Subcommittee on Labor, Health and Human Services and Education in April 2002, urging support for increased funding in music education.

 Emeril and Elmo's Healthy Start was a special featuring Elmo and Emeril Lagasse that aired on November 4, 2005, at 8 p.m. as part of the Food Network's second annual "Cook With Your Kids Week".
 The special was produced in conjunction with Sesame Workshop's Healthy Habits for Life program.

 In 1996, a Tickle Me Elmo doll became a fad toy.

 Some traditionalist fans of Sesame Street have complained that Elmo's prominent status has caused roles to be greatly reduced for several older characters, with some referring to him as the "Little Red Menace".
 Some fans also blame Elmo for the semi-permanent departure of Kermit the Frog from Sesame Street.